infinispan/visual/README.md

 In addition, please make sure JDG 6 repository is configured based on JDG 6 Maven Repository installation instructions.
 If not using JDG 6, please change the `pom.xml` so that the Infinispan dependency is based on community project.

+NOTE: This code hasn't been tested w/ Infinispan community project.

 Add Management User to JBoss Data Grid
 ---------------------------------------
  + `cd $JDG_HOME/bin`